SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D/README.md

 ## Installation steps

-1. Create an MacOS Catalina 10.15.4 USB-Installer Stick.
+1. Create an MacOS Catalina 10.15.6 USB-Installer Stick.
 Do this on a real Mac.
 	- Go into the app store and search for Catalina.
 Download it.
 It should download to your Macs application folder.
-		- (You can use the 10.15.5 or 10.15.6 Catalina installer equally well.)
 	- Plugin a plain vanilla USB-Stick with at least 16GB.
 My installation needed 8.24GB.
 	- The following assumes your USB stick is called "MyVolume".
 	- Check that "MyVolume" is partitioned with GUID.
 [Technical Note: GUID Format](TechnicalNotes.md/#technical-note-installation--guid-format)